Automotive Fuel Filter Driveability Problems

 I would love to hear how many people are on my side of the fence or the other side.
 I know fuel filters could easily be the cause of fuel issues, but it seems like electric fuel pumps have a way of dealing with it.
 A lot of pumps dead head over 100 psi so I suppose there is a lot of push if needed to get through a plugged filter.
 I’m sure you all have pulled off a filter, tried to blow through it and wonder how this car even ran let alone run with no issues what so ever.
 It would be neat to put a pressure gauge before and after the filter to see if you could see a difference in pressures on a test drive caused by a plugged filter.

 The bottom line for me is, if the fuel pressure or volume are low, I may check the filter.
 I will change the filter like I have been for tune-up, maintenance, customer request, and after fuel pump replacement.
-I feel that the worse thing that a plugged fuel filter is actually going to do is damaging a fuel pump long before you ever have a problem.
+I feel that the worse thing that a plugged fuel filter is actually going to do is damaging a fuel pump due to higher amperage and heat build-up long before you ever have a problem.
 The problem you will eventually see will be a dead fuel pump before a driveability issue arises, in most cases.
 What do you think?

 update 3/16/2008 Here is a plugged fuel filter that caused a driveability problem.
 No pressure issues at idle, but had low volume.